 Why you should separate OKR and compensation

 OKR is a management tool, not an employee evaluation tool.
-As such, a second tenet of the OKR framework is to separate OKRs from compensation and promotions.
+As such, a building block of the OKR framework is to separate OKRs from compensation and promotions.

 As Intel’s Andy Grove, wrote: